bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 It has two instances.
 One instance which will throw a custom type error when applied to an empty list and `()`, and one that doesn't refer to any concrete types, strange stuff.

-Notice that type level lists can be pattern matched and de-structured quite like value level lists, here in the constraints of this type class instance.
+Notice that type level lists can be pattern-matched and de-structured quite like value level lists, here in the constraints of this type class instance.
 This means that were able to iterate over type level lists in much the same way that we do for those at the value level.
 The iteration splits off into three more type classes: `Accept`, `AllMime` and `AllMimeRender`.

 `AllMimeRender` has two instances, and with these this _really_ starts to look like value level list iteration.